 Before I get to the recipe, I have some terrific news for those of you who are looking for a great deal on a Vitamix blender.
-Reconditioned models of the Standard version, just like I have, are now on sale for $299.
+Several reconditioned models are now on sale for as little as $259.95, while supplies last.
 And, if you order through my link, you’ll get free shipping and I’ll get a commission that helps keep this site and its recipes going.
-I bought my reconditioned 5200 over 5 years ago, and it’s been one of my favorite appliances ever since (right up there with the Fagor Multicooker that I used to make this soup.)
+I bought my reconditioned 5200 over 8 years ago, and it’s been one of my favorite appliances ever since.
 Don’t let this deal get away from you!

 Homestyle Lentil Soup

 - 2 cups brown or green lentils uncooked

 - 8 cups water or vegetable broth